Technology and products under development at Laser Bioanalytics

 The Laser Bioanalytics deep ultraviolet laser ablaton microdissection system (DUV-LAM) uses the “cold” deep UV ablation method and irradiates the tissue spot by spot to disrupt the structure and eject the tissue components in the plume of ejected particulate material.
 The collected biomolecules are efficiently extracted and do not experience fragmentation or disruption of weak interactions.

-The technology used in this instrument is covered in part by Murray, K., Donnarumma, F., & Lawai, O. (2021).
+- Murray, K., Donnarumma, F., & Lawai, O. (2021).
 Devices and Methods For Deep UV Laser Ablation.

 Photochemical Laser Microdissection